davidemaggi/kog/README.md

 A KubeConfig manager for the lazy developer of today

 ## Wizard
-The main kog command, it will prompt the available Contexts and Namespaces to let you switch between them in a lazy way... oh, and it allows you to filter... in case you have a gazillion of contexts
+The main kog command, it will prompt the available Contexts and Namespaces to let you switch between them in a fast, lazy way... oh, and it allows you to filter... in case you have a gazillion of contexts
 ```shell
 kog
 ```
-### Vanilla
+### Arrow Keys
 ![](https://github.com/davidemaggi/kog/blob/main/imgs/readme/gif_wizard1.gif?raw=true)
 ### With Filter
 ![](https://github.com/davidemaggi/kog/blob/main/imgs/readme/gif_wizard2.gif?raw=true)

 ## Merge
->With great projects comes many clusters (cit. uncle Ben).
+>With great projects comes great clusters (cit.
+Uncle Ben).

 This Command will merge the desired yaml file in your kubeconfig file
 ```shell